• Skip to primary navigation

 Strawberries are definitely my favorite to dip in the batter, but all sorts of other fruit would be delicious as well.
 You can treat it like “fondue” and see how creative you can get with what you dip in the chocolate!
 Pretzels would be really great if you like a salty and sweet combination.

-As with most of my clients, I encourage everyone to combine more than one type of food together for a snack.
+I’ve always encouraged my clients to combine more than one type of food together for a snack.
 Adding fruit or a starch like pretzels is perfect.
 I recommend striving for snacks (most of the time) that have protein and/or fiber, and this Brownie Batter has both protein and fiber, so whether you eat it as a snack or as dessert, it’s a win/win in the taste AND nutrition categories!

 An overview of a jar of edible brownie batter with strawberries and chocolate chips on top with a plate of strawberries on the side on a white background.